The Anatomy of Great Plastic Wide Mouth Bottles

 Let’s take a detailed look at the architecture of plastic wide mouth bottles.

-This is the part above the neck, reaching up to the opening of a bottle.
+#1 FINISH – This is the part of wide mouth bottles above the neck, reaching up to the opening of a bottle.
 The finish is usually shaped in line with the type of closure used on the bottle.
 According to history, creating this part was the last step that craftsmen took when making containers, and hence the name.

-The sealing surface or land is the flat circular part of the finish that comes in direct contact with any closure used to seal the bottle.
+#2 SEALING SURFACE OR LAND -The sealing surface or land is the flat circular part of the finish that comes in direct contact with any closure used to seal wide mouth bottles.
 The land is usually flat to prevent contents from leaking from the container.

-Also known as the neck ring, this is the horizontal ridge found at the bottom of the finish section.
-This collar of plastic is used during the molding process and can be used to provide tamper evidence for your package.
+#4 TRANSFER BEAD – Also known as the neck ring, this is the horizontal ridge found at the bottom of the finish section.
+This collar of plastic is used during the molding process and can be used to provide tamper evidence for your packaging.

-The neck area is found below the finish.
-This is the section where the narrow part of the bottle gets smaller and joins the finish.
+#5 NECK – The neck area is found below the finish.
+This is the section where the narrow part of wide mouth bottles gets smaller and joins the finish.

-The label is the flat area below the shoulder and just before the bottom of a bottle.
+#7 LABEL PANEL -The label panel is the flat area below the shoulder and just before the bottom of wide mouth bottles.
 This is the section where labels or print decorations are placed.

-This is the foundation of a container.
-As the name suggests, it is found on the lower section of a bottle and falls right under the body.
+#9 BOTTOM – This is the foundation of wide mouth bottles.
+As the name suggests, it is found on the lower section of the bottle and falls right under the body.
 The bottom is divided into sections like the base, push-up, and heel.
 The heel refers to the section where the sidewall starts curving to form the base, which is the bottom part of the container.
 The push-up is part of the base and is the section that provides a plastic wide-mouth bottle with stability, and includes room for marking the base with details like registration numbers, and any labeling.